jaeles-project/jaeles-signatures/README.md

 Example for complex signature in fuzz mode [open-redirect-02.yaml](https://github.com/jaeles-project/jaeles-signatures/blob/master/fuzz/open-redirect/open-redirect-param.yaml)

-### Note for using Fuzz signatures
+## Note for using Fuzz signatures
 Fuzz signatures may have many false positive because I can't defined exactly what is vulnerable for everything.
-So make sure you know what are you doing.
+So make sure you gotta know what are you doing here.

 ## Showcases
 More showcase [here](https://jaeles-project.github.io/showcases/)